buddhist-uni/buddhist-uni.github.io/_content/reference/basic-pali-terms.md

 base_value: 0.3
 ---

-A list of important terms for Teravadan Buddhists and scholars of the early canon.
+A list of important terms for Theravadan Buddhists and scholars of the early canon.